efeelize/eng/bec/record/phase_1/Day_16.md

 ### pleasing workplace
 - having the right tools available to provide basic comfort
 - promote loyalty among good employees and build their commitment.
-- creating a work environment that allows for flexibility,growth,and development.
+- creating a work environment that allows for flexibility,growth, and development.

 ### career plans
 - employees will remain with their current employer if career opportunity are presented.
 - career plans for those who want to move upward in the company undoubtedly improve morale and boost engagement.
 - hiring staff members who are a good match for the practice and the position.

 ### paying employees for training
 - keep their skills current and updated
 - getting employable /ɪm'plɒɪəbl/ and being competitive throughout their lives.
 - adequate time and resources are dedicated to providing proper training and improving the skills of new staff members.

 ## PART III.
 ### sentence